jrvalverde/AdaptiveDFBA/README.md

-For key fluxes (exchange or internal fluxes), we have collected their calculated value as environmental metabolite concentrations changed, as a function of all other metabolites, then we have tried to fit them statistically, eliminate the less significant variables and obtained a simplified formula that matched flux evolution in response to (indirectly related) an ensemble of environmental metabolite concentrations.
+For key fluxes (exchange or internal fluxes), we have collected their calculated value as environmental metabolite concentrations changed, as a function of all other metabolites, then we have tried to fit them statistically, eliminate the less significant variables and obtained a simplified formula that matched flux evolution in response to an ensemble of (indirectly related) environmental metabolite concentrations.
 We did also try several AI/ML methods to predict the evolution of given fluxes of interest in response to environmental conditions.

-And then, we defined an R function that would, at each step, obtain the system conditions and substitute the flux values calculated by DFFBA by the ones obtained with our curve fits or AI/ML models to see how well would the simulation using our predictions emulate the real system behaviour.
+And then, we defined an R function that would, at each step, obtain the system conditions and substitute the flux values calculated by DFBA by the ones obtained with our curve fits or AI/ML models to see how well would the simulation using our predictions emulate the real system behaviour.